open-models-platform/open-models-iecho/model/MESSAGE_AND_TOKEN_FORMAT.md

 `/model/model_training`

 Using a pretrained LLM, we use Supervised Fine Tuning (SFT).
-We take demonstration data, in our case the Open Assistant dataset (oasst dataset) created by volunteers, to learn a supervised policy (the SFT model) that generates outputs from a selected list of prompts.
+We take demonstration data, in our case the Open Models iEcho dataset (oasst dataset) created by volunteers, to learn a supervised policy (the SFT model) that generates outputs from a selected list of prompts.
 This represents the baseline model.